Carey McWilliams (journalist): Early years

-McWilliams was born December 13, 1905 in Steamboat Springs, Colorado.
-He first came to California in 1922, after a collapse in the cattle market ruined his father's health and his family's finances.
+McWilliams was born December 13, 1905, in Steamboat Springs, Colorado.
+His father was a cattle rancher and also a State Senator.
+His father died three months before he graduated from Wolfe Hall Military Academy in 1921.
+He attended University of Denver but was asked to leave during his freshman year for "celebrating St. Patrick's Day too enthusiastically."
+He first came to California in 1922, a day or two later.

 McWilliams attended the University of Southern California from which he obtained a law degree in 1927.

 From 1927 to 1938, McWilliams practiced law in Los Angeles at Black, Hammock & Black.
 Some of his cases, including his defense of striking Mexican citrus workers, prefigured his later writing.

 During the 1920s and early 1930s, McWilliams joined a loose network of mostly Southern California writers that included Robinson Jeffers, John Fante, Louis Adamic, and Upton Sinclair.
 His literary career also benefited greatly from his relationships with Mary Austin and H.L.
 Mencken.
 Mencken provided an outlet for McWilliams's early journalism and floated the idea for his first book, a 1929 biography of popular writer and sometime Californian Ambrose Bierce.